buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param path: path to test
         :returns: Boolean via Deferred

-        Determine if the given path exists on the slave (in any form - file, directory, or otherwise).
+        Determine if the given path exists on the worker (in any form - file, directory, or otherwise).
         This uses the ``stat`` command.

     .. py:method:: runGlob(glob)